mabrobotics/MD80-x-CANdle-Documentation/software_package/Quick startup guide ROS.md

 After enabling, the node will publish current joint states to `/joint_states` at a frequency dependent on a currently chosen communication bus and speed mode.
 Joint names are generated based on drive ID, for example, a drive with id 546 will be called `Joint 546`.

 The node will also listen for the messages on topics for controlling the drives.
-All of the above topics are listened to all the time, but currently applied settings are dependent on the md80 mode set before enabling.
+All of the above topics are listened to all the time, but currently applied settings are dependent on the MD controller mode set before enabling.
 ```
 rosservice call /enable_md80s "{drive_ids:[200, 800]}"
 ```